danielveleba/gd_hw_dog_breeds/Readme.md

 ## Description

-Fetches links to photos of given dog breeds, each in a separate thread (TODO or fibre?).
+Fetches links to photos of given dog breeds, each in a separate thread.
  Downloaded data are stored in the `out` directory together.
 There are two kinds of files:

 ### CSV files